Here Are the Hardest-Hit Baseballs in MLB History

-Here are the hardest-hit baseballs in MLB history originally appeared on NBC Sports Chicago
+Here are the hardest-hit baseballs in MLB history originally appeared on NBC Sports Washington

 Oneil Cruz keeps cruising to the top of MLB's leaderboards.